nicolasgasco/nicolasgasco/README.md

 # Hi, I'm **Nicolas**!

 ## Me
-- Italian expat living in Spain and fluent in English, German, Spanish, and welp...
-Italian
+- Italian expat living in Spain and fluent in English, German, Spanish, and Italian
 - Focused, driven, and eager to grow as a developer
 - Interested in Web Development and Web3

 ## Skills
 - React, Angular, Material, Ionic, and SASS
-- Node, Express
+- NextJs, Node, Express
 - JavaScript, TypeScript, C, Python

 ## Work